DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Vanessa Ngan, Staff Writer, 2004.
 Updated by Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2016.

 Skin changes can often be the first sign of a deeper problem including an internal malignancy.
-Signs of skin disease may precede, occur with, or follow the detection of an associated cancer.
-These skin diseases can be a feature of an undiagnosed cancer and may be the prompt for a thorough examination in patients.
-Or in a patient whose cancer is in remission, these skin diseases may be the initial sign of the cancer recurring.
+Signs of skin disease may precede, occur with, or follow the detection of associated cancer.
+These skin diseases can be a feature of undiagnosed cancer and may be the prompt for a thorough examination in patients.
+Or in a patient whose cancer is in remission, these skin diseases may be the initial sign of cancer recurring.

 Cutaneous markers can be classified into 2 major types: